Introduction to Arithmetic Groups: Applications

-In most cases, the Mostow Rigidity Theorem follows easily from the Margulis Superrigidity Theorem \csee{ProveMostMostowEx}.
-However, the theorem of Margulis does not apply to $\SO(1,n)$ or $\SU(1,n)$ \cf{SuperNotSOSU}, so a different argument is needed for those cases; see \notwritten\ for a sketch of the proof.
+This theorem has already been discussed in \cref{MostowChap}.
+In most cases, it follows easily from the Margulis Superrigidity Theorem \csee{ProveMostMostowEx}.
+However, since the superrigidity theorem does not apply when $G_1$ is either $\SO(1,m)$ or $\SU(1,m)$, a different argument is needed for those cases; see \cref{MostowPfSect} for a sketch of the proof.